- Scott Ingram

 Aside from the actual skills, the social causes you’ve supported can also increase career development.
 Many companies and corporations actively support volunteer programs and encourage employees to engage with these organizations.
 Not only will your previous experience look good on your résumé, but the category in which you volunteered can help you build a positive relationship with an employer that advocates for the same causes.

 When you choose to volunteer, you’re making the decision to selflessly work for the good of others without payment.
 This act of kindness is not only empowering, but it can also fill you with a profound sense of purpose.
 Whether you chose to volunteer in a capacity that has personal significance in your life—or if a new cause you’ve encountered finds a special place in your heart— you’ll be happier as you discover a new purpose.

 Make a Lasting Impact in the World With Rustic Pathways

 Volunteering is a great way to impact the lives of your family, friends, and neighbors—and you don’t need to limit these acts of kindness to only your community.
 High school students can join volunteer programs that create lasting change around the world.
 Rustic Pathways provides high school students with dozens of volunteer programs that allow you to make dynamic, lasting change in communities around the globe.
 Choose from 17 destinations where your help will make a positive impact.

 Learn more about our spring break and summer travel programs for high school students.
-Request a free catalog and speak with one of our team members to find the right travel experience for you.
+Speak with one of our team members to find the right travel experience for you.
 If you’re ready to get out into the world and make a difference, you can book your trip today.
 Enroll in your desired program to save your spot for a specific volunteer opportunity.